brijeshgupta8/QR-Code-Management/README.md

 dotenv: For managing environment variables.

+📄 API Documentation
-The API documentation is available at (Swagger UI) http://localhost:3000/api-docs
+The API documentation is available through Swagger UI.
+After running the application, you can access the documentation at:

+http://localhost:3000/api-docs